a. Program Structure

 ii.
 Language Requirements

-The Department requires reading knowledge of two additional languages.
+The Department requires reading knowledge of Portuguese plus one research language other than English, Spanish, or Portuguese.
 The Portuguese language requirement may be fulfilled by taking "Portuguese for Spanish Speakers," a no-credit course the Department offers every Spring and which is normally taken in the first year, or by passing the GSAS Portuguese language test offered on specific dates each academic year.
 The Research Language requirement may be fulfilled by passing a reading course offered by several departments during the summer (no tuition charged) or by passing the GSAS language exam.
 Either of the language requirements may also be fulfilled by previous undergraduate courses taken by students and shown on their transcripts.

 Students entering the PhD program in Fall 2017 or later are required to complete both language requirements by May of Year 3 in order to progress to ABD status after their dissertation proposal defense.